September 28, 2020 Read 5 Min

 When we talk about time, we talk about the overall experience.
 This includes the time you take to acquire the software and the time you spend learning how to use it.

-Building a custom solution takes up a lot of time.
-This is because in order to find a solution that fits your business right and brings forth results, you need to know the ins-and-outs of your business very well.
 Ordering tools without knowing how they can benefit your company would be a risk and an awful waste of money.
 The solution’s development process takes time as well.
 Depending on the size and complexity of the solution, it can take months of preparation before it’s ready for you to use.
-It’s not all bad though.
+It’s not all bad, though.
 Considering a software solution can be a great opportunity for you to learn about your business and identify your business goals.

 On the other end of the spectrum, time is an advantage for those who opt for software products.
 Because it is off-the-shelf, it takes no time to acquire.
-Learning to use it doesn’t take a long time either.
+Learning to use it doesn’t take a long time, either.
 When a product is commercialized and has reached thousands and millions of people, it’s pretty easy to find solutions for a bug or a problem over a simple Google search.
-Reviews, forums, and manual videos are often abundant.
-This advantage is what we call “Community Support” look up your problem online, and find a solution immediately.
-Easy.

 However, there is a disadvantage when you get commercial products.
 Oftentimes it comes with many features that your company doesn’t need.
 They can cause a drop in productivity as too many features can actually slow down the solution.
-What’s worse is that in most cases, it’s impossible to delete or turn off these features, so you pretty much have no choice but to work with unnecessary features in the way.
+What’s worse is that, in most cases, it’s impossible to delete or turn off these features, so you pretty much have no choice but to work with unnecessary features in the way.

 Maintenance and Flexibility